 There are three sizes to chose from and each size costs a different amount.
 They range anywhere from $400 to $1k.
 Here’s a comparison for sizes/models!

-I have the smallest size in our bedroom and the medium size in our kitchen/living space.
-We even brought the small one with us on a road trip for our Airbnb.
-It’s light and easy to pack!
+I have the 1000 in our bedroom and the 3000 in our kitchen/living space.
+We bring the 1000 with us on most of our road trips so we can have clean air when we travel.
+It’s so light and easy to pack!

 Wrapping It Up